UBC-Stat-ML/zip_depot/README.md

 The script in `main.sh` implements a workaround.
 To use it:

+- Remove any manually specified `$JULIA_DEPOT_PATH` (this script will generate one automatically instead)

 - Add to you `.bashrc`:

 ```
 source /path/to/main.sh
 ```

-- When you make a change to your julia depot, type `save_depot`
+- When you make a change to your julia depot, type `save_depot`, this will zip the depot

-- If you have a second terminal open, use `load_depot` to force reloading it.
+- If you have a second terminal open, use `load_depot` to force reloading the new depot.